-In this Letter, we describe an experiment that probes the properties of maximally path-entangled optical N00N-states in general static space-times.
-We consider a Mach-Zehnder interferometer placed vertically in Earth’s gravitational field (\cref{fig:Mach Zehnder}).
-If two indistinguishable photons are sent into the two interferometer input modes, they bunch in either the upper or the lower path due to the Hong-Ou-Mandel effect \cite{1987PhRvL..59.2044H}, creating the two-photon N00N-state $\tfrac{1}{\sqrt 2} (\ket{20}+\ket{02})$ \cite{2008ConPh..49..125D}.
+In this Letter, we describe an experiment that probes the properties of maximally path-entangled optical N00N states in general static space-times.
+We consider a Mach--Zehnder interferometer placed vertically in Earth’s gravitational field~(\cref{fig:Mach Zehnder}).
+If two indistinguishable photons are sent into the two interferometer input modes, they bunch in either the upper or the lower path due to the Hong--Ou--Mandel effect \cite{1987PhRvL..59.2044H}, creating the two-photon N00N state $\tfrac{1}{\sqrt 2} (\ket{20}+\ket{02})$ \cite{2008ConPh..49..125D}.
 Since the phase evolution for Fock states is directly proportional to the number of photons in the mode \cite{Gerry:2004}, the two parts of the superposition above acquire the relative phase difference $2 \Delta \phi$ upon propagation through the interferometer, where $\Delta \phi$ is the phase between the arms as measured by a coherent or single-photon input state.
 This enhancement in phase sensitivity makes this class of states particularly useful for quantum metrology, as it allows for phase measurements at the Heisenberg limit \cite{2002JMOp...49.2325L}.
-In what follows, we show that the same factor of two enhancement in phase sensitivity over coherent and single-photon states is expected for gravitationally-induced phase shifts.
+In what follows, we show that the same factor-of-two enhancement in phase sensitivity over coherent and single-photon states is expected for gravitationally-induced phase shifts.
 The sensitivity gain provided by this maximally path-entangled quantum state can be used to measure components of the Riemann curvature tensor, which cannot be modeled using the equivalence principle alone.
-The extension of this formalism to N00N-states with higher photon numbers is straightforward.
+The extension of this formalism to N00N states with higher photon numbers is straightforward.

 To model the behavior of such multi-photon states in a static gravitational field, we consider a general static space-time, whose metric tensor, $\mathbf{g}$, can locally be written in the form